Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

-\paragraph{Foldable maps.} We now restrict our attention to an equivariant map $f \from S \to T$ that is tight and injective on each edge.
+Consider an equivariant map $f \from S \to T$ that is tight and is injective on each edge.
 To say that $f$ is a \emph{foldable map} means that $f$ has at least two gates at each vertex of~$S$, equivalently at each vertex of $S$ there exists an unfoldable turn.
 We collect here some results about foldable maps that are useful for constructing fold sequences.

-\begin{proposition}[ {\cite[Lemma 4.2]{\RelFSHypTag}}] For any free splittings $S,T$ of $\Gamma$ the following hold: \begin{enumerate} \item There exist maps of free splittings $S \mapsfrom S' \mapsto U \mapsto T$ such that $S' \mapsto S$ and $S' \mapsto U$ are collapse maps, $U \mapsto T$ is foldable, and the composition $S' \mapsto U \mapsto T$ is tight; if furthermore $\FFSS \sqsubset \FFST$ then we may take $S=S' \mapsto S$ to be the identity. \item For any free splitting $W$ and any maps $S \mapsto W \mapsto T$ each taking vertices to vertices, if the composed map $S \mapsto T$ is foldable then the factor maps $S \mapsto W$ and $W \mapsto T$ are both foldable. \end{enumerate} \end{proposition}
+\begin{proposition}[ {\cite[Lemma 4.2]{\RelFSOneTag}}] For any free splittings $S,T$ of $\Gamma$ the following hold: \begin{enumerate} \item There exist maps of free splittings $S \mapsfrom S' \mapsto U \mapsto T$ such that $S' \mapsto S$ and $S' \mapsto U$ are collapse maps, $U \mapsto T$ is foldable, and the composition $S' \mapsto U \mapsto T$ is tight; if furthermore $\FellS \sqsubset \FellT$ then we may take $S=S' \mapsto S$ to be the identity. \item For any free splitting $W$ and any maps $S \mapsto W \mapsto T$ each taking vertices to vertices, if the composed map $S \mapsto T$ is foldable then the factor maps $S \mapsto W$ and $W \mapsto T$ are both foldable. \end{enumerate} \end{proposition}